 Along the banks of the Grand River, just upstream from Grand Haven’s famous musical fountain, along a cut-out in the river known as “the sag,” is a mysterious mile of shoreline that has been off-limits to the public for many decades.

 The Ottawa Sands property includes one mile of Grand River frontage, an 80-acre lake, and 219 acres of designated critical dunes providing habitat for wildlife and migratory birds.
-Without protection, Ottawa Sands could be lost to development or continued sand mining.
+Without protection, Ottawa Sands would be lost to development or continued sand mining.

 This opportunity would not be possible without support from The Conservation Fund, a national organization that specializes in conservation loans.